 - When you outsource a project, everything will be set in stone, meaning you’ll be unable to change or add deliverables on an ad-hoc basis unless you are ready to incur additional charges.

-In essence, a Dedicated Team model is a way to hire remote developers and set up a development office on the vendor's premises.
+In essence, a Dedicated Team model is a way to access remote developers for hire and set up a development office on the vendor's premises.
 Within this model, remote software engineers report to you or someone on your side directly.
 They also act as parity to your in-house engineers, seamlessly expanding your in-house development unit.

-- You only hire those candidates who you've interviewed and approved yourself;
+- You only hire those remote programmers who you've interviewed and approved yourself;

 - Developers are fully dedicated to your project, working for you full-time, 5 days per week;